robester0403/robester0403/README.md

 🔭  I’m currently working on a collaborative project and websites for other professionals
 🌱  Recently, I have been polishing up my AWS and finishing my portfolio
 💬  Ask me about Javascript/Typescript or React/Express/Node
-📫  How to reach me: Through my LinkedIn below!
+📫  How to reach me: Through my links below
 :meat_on_bone: Fun fact: I love slow cooked smoked BBQ and helping other professionals to start coding!

 >Code is like humor.
 When you have to explain it, it’s bad. – Cory House